Ramone memoir reveals charming, grumpy punk icon

 Other parts of the book detail Ramone's thoughts on his famously brash personality, his sometimes meticulous nature and musical inspirations.

-While Ramone described himself in the book as an angry person for much of his life, beginning as "the terror of the neighbourhood," he also lets on that his favourite place on earth was Disney World, and when he listened to music, chances were he was listening to Bing Crosby, Frank Sinatra, or Elvis.
+While Ramone described himself in the book as an angry person for much of his life, beginning as "the terror of the neighborhood," he also lets on that his favorite place on earth was Disney World, and when he listened to music, chances were he was listening to Bing Crosby, Frank Sinatra, or Elvis.

 He was also a fastidious saver and was planning for retirement even before the first Ramones show in 1974.
 Following the band's last performance, in 1996 at the Hollywood Palace, the Ramones were making more money than when they were together, having established fans around the world.